-Administration of Forms
+Administration of Evaluations

-- Students should be told in advance when forms will be distributed.
-A majority of students should be present on the specified day. - Evaluation should take place during the last two weeks of the term at the beginning of a class period.
-It should not be conducted on the day of a test or quiz. - The instructor should read aloud the "yellow sheet," which emphasizes the importance of student evaluations and their role in personnel decisions. - To preserve student anonymity, the instructor should leave the classroom while evaluation is taking place.
-However, he or she may ask another instructor to monitor the process as long as a responsible student proctor is selected to distribute and collect the forms. - The instructor writes the date and time of evaluation on the envelope.
-It is recommended that the student proctor deliver completed forms in the sealed envelope to the appropriate administrative office within an hour.
+- Students should be told in advance when evaluations will be administered.
+A majority of students should be present on the specified day.
+[Rev. 20-11] - Evaluation should take place during the last two weeks of the term at the beginning of a class period.
+It should not be conducted on the day of a test or quiz. - To preserve student anonymity, the instructor should not be present while the evaluation is taking place.
+However, they may ask another instructor to monitor the process.
+[Rev. 20-11]

-Interpretation of Forms
+Interpretation of Evaluations